amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 In our last extension, we will explore the effect of publication bias on the level effect size bias, as well as demonstrating the power of Egger's [cite].

-As discussed](journal.md), a Journal can be equiped with different [Selection Strategies](journal.md#selection-strategies); therefore, in order to simulate the publication bias process, we can utilize the built-in SignificantSelection selection model, as follow:
+[As discussed](../journal.md), a Journal can be equiped with different [Selection Strategies](../journal.md#selection-strategies); therefore, in order to simulate the publication bias process, we can utilize the built-in SignificantSelection selection model, as follow:

 ??? journal "Journal: _Publication Bias_"